Your actual charge speed is based on battery size, vehicle charge rate, charger speed, the weather and more. Get to grips with EV charge speeds.

 What is Dynamic EV Charging Load Management?

-Making use of dynamic EV load management will ensure that you can get the most out of your site’s electrical capacity – use it however needed and charge as fast as possible – all without causing strain.
+Making use of dynamic EV load management will ensure that you can get the most out of your site’s electrical capacity.
+It will allow you to use your capacity however it is needed and charge as fast as possible, all without causing excess strain on the infrastructure.

 Every property has a maximum electrical capacity, and EV chargers will certainly put that space capacity to the test.
 This is where dynamic load management controlled via smart EV chargers comes into play.
 EV charging load management allows you to efficiently distribute the electrical load across chargers – making sure that each charge point is able to supply each vehicle with the correct level of energy.
 Energy demand can be balanced through the day, and lowered during peak times – to reduce strain but also energy rates.
 Be aware – you can be fined for putting strain on the grid!